balbazauras/messuringvault/README.md

-#Messuring vault
-Application to receive data from arduino microcontroller and show to system user
+Messuring vault-Application to receive data from arduino microcontroller and display it to system user